kevinyswong/kevinyswong.github.io/index.md

 jaw-dropping haste, their only takeaway a bitter recollection of how learning is not fun or satisfying?
 This is an interesting question, but this topic is beyond the scope of this post.
-An extension of the question: what's the point of reading a book if it leaves such a scant impact that the reader forgets about it a few months, or even a few days, later?
+An extension of the question: what's the point of reading a book if it leaves so scant an impact that the reader forgets about it a few months, or even a few days, later?
 I don't have the answer, but let's return briefly to Woolf's HOW SHOULD ONE READ A BOOK?:
 <blockquote>
 In the first place, I want to emphasize the note of interrogation at the end of my title.
 Even if I could answer the question for myself, the answer would